thisisdavidbell/node-docker-kubernetes/README.md

     * specify the command (CMD) that kicks off the application on this container
 * create .dockerignore, specifying any local files not required in the container.
 See: [.dockerignore](.dockerignore)
-* Build the docker image: `docker build -t <name> .`
+* Build the docker image: `docker build -t <name> .` Select a name of your choice.
+You can use this same command to rebuild the image if you make changes to the Dockerfile or node app.
-  * Note: you can use this same command to rebuild the image if you make changes to the Dockerfile or node app.
+  * Note: the . is part of the command
 * Verify image exists: `docker images`
   * Note: when creating the image we didn't specify a version, so it is shown as 'latest'
 * Run the docker image: `docker run -p 8081:8080 -d <name of image>`